 This movie had everything that a self-respecting redneck could ever possibly want.
 Continue reading

 I really did want to like Skyscraper.
 The Towering Inferno and Die Hard were classics from their day and the prospect of them getting together and having a baby was exciting.
 Moreover, I like the Rock, he’s personable, has good comic timing and is damn believable as an action hero.
-All the pieces were there for a fun blockbuster romp so the fact that I walked out of that experience distracted with trivialities and not basking in the glow of what the Rock is cooking was very disappointing.
+All the pieces were there for a fun blockbuster romp so the fact that I walked out of that experience distracted with trivialities and not enjoying the smell of what the Rock is cooking was very disappointing.

 Actually after seeing RP1, I re-watched all 3 Matrix movies and despite the fact that they are almost 20(!) years old, they have aged remarkably well.
 Surprisingly, the Animatrix has not aged well.